ethereum-optimism/optimism/specs/fault-proof-vm.md

 When handling pre-image reads, the `preimageKey` is used to lookup the pre-image data from an Oracle.
 A max 4-byte chunk of the pre-image at the `preimageOffset` is read to the specified address.
 Each read operation increases the `preimageOffset` by the number of bytes requested (truncated to 4 bytes and subject to alignment contraints).

+#### Pre-image I/O Alignment
+As mentioned earlier in [memory](#memory), all memory operations are 4-byte aligned.
+Since pre-image I/O occurs on memory, all pre-image I/O operations must strictly adhere to alignment boundaries.
+This means the start and end of a read/write operation must fall within the same alignment boundary.
+If an operation were to violate this, the input `count` of the read/write syscall must be truncated such that the effective address of the last byte read/writtten matches the input effective address.

+The VM must read/write the maximum amount of bytes possible without crossing the input adress alignment boundary.
+For example, the effect of a write request for a 3-byte aligned buffer must be exactly 3 bytes.
+If the buffer is misaligned, then the VM may write less than 3 bytes depending on the size of the misalignment.

 ## Exceptions